SighingSnow/gl-rtc-streamer/docs/setup.md

 ```

 ### 3 Docker
-Switch to docker branch first.
 The image maybe large(up to 2GB) because of ffmpeg and some other libraries.
 Please build in the root directory of this project.

 ```shell
 docker build -t ors-image